ventus-ag/docs/_docs/Kubernetes/Autoscaling.md

 tags: [ featured, coretasks ]
 # permalink: /Autoscaling/
 ---
-# Autoscaler: min and max count of nodes in Kubernetes cluster
+# Autoscaling: min and max count of nodes in Kubernetes cluster
 ---

-In this task we will see how controll count of nodes in Kubernetes cluster.
+In this task we will see how control count of nodes in Kubernetes cluster.
+When we indicate min node count, autoscaler will not scale in count of nodes less then number of min node count.
+And when we indicate max node count, autoscaler will not scale out count of nodes more then number of max node count.

 ## Min node count

-- Go to Cloud page, choose Kubernetes and create your [Kubernetes cluster](https://ventuscloud.eu/docs/Kubernetes/Kubernetes%20Cluster) with existing parametrs and add tag `min_node_count=3`:
+- Go to Cloud page, choose Kubernetes and create your [Kubernetes cluster](https://ventuscloud.eu/docs/Kubernetes/Kubernetes%20Cluster) with existing parameters and add tag `min_node_count=3`:

 ```
 Master count: 1